Growing Into Responsibility

 After kids, it doesn’t.

-That shift is where maturity begins.
+That shift is where maturity starts.

 Responsibility Arrives When the Baby Does